2001 New England Patriots season: Week 10: vs. St. Louis Rams

-The Patriots squandered a goalline opportunity when they fumbled to the Rams late in the second quarter; the Rams drove downfield and scored.
+In what would become a preview of Super Bowl XXXVI, the Patriots squandered a goalline opportunity when they fumbled to the Rams late in the second quarter; the Rams drove downfield and scored.
 The Patriots' defense was unable to stop Kurt Warner and get the ball back late in the game, as the Rams salted away a 24–17 win.
 The win proved costly, as five Rams starters were knocked out of the game, and coach Mike Martz prophetically said afterward that the Patriots were a Super Bowl-caliber team.
 Oddly enough, this was the last loss for the Patriots during the 2001 season.
-This would be the Patriots last home loss to the Rams until 2024.
+In addition, this would be the Patriots last loss to the Rams until 2020 & their last at home until 2024.